encodium/.github/.github/pull_request_template.md

 - [ ] I've tested the code as an end user would and included appropriate testing steps
 - [ ] For all new functionality, I have added thorough, applicable tests that validate my changes
-- [ ] For improvements to existing functionality, I've followed the [campsite rule](https://wolfgang-ziegler.com/blog/Development-Practice-The-Campsite-Rule.aspx) (made it better than it was).
-This is for tests or other code behavior.
-Don't overinvest, but also don't underinvest in "campsite" practices to improve the area you are working in.
-Also it can be good to separate the commits for your cleanup work and your functional changes.
+- [ ] For improvements to existing functionality, I've followed the [campsite rule](https://github.com/encodium/.github-private/blob/main/profile/pages/dev-standards.md#git), leaving it a little better than I found it.
 - [ ] The added feature contains necessary observability
 - [ ] I have made corresponding changes to the documentation
-- [ ] Request a review from a [merger](https://github.com/orgs/encodium/teams/mergers) from your team, or the on-duty merger.
-You should get a review within 24 hours -- if you don't, please raise the alarm.
-Also, for urgent changes, be sure to escalate that you need review.
-Also, if you'd doing a lot of back and forth via PR review, you might want to talk directly with the person.
+- [ ] Request a review from a [merger](https://github.com/encodium/.github-private/blob/main/profile/pages/dev-standards.md#git) (list available [here](https://github.com/orgs/encodium/teams/mergers))

 ## Reviewer checklist